I am delighted to partner with the Christian Broadcast Network. This article has also appeared as the Daily Devotion on CBN.

 “There is a path before each person that seems right, but its end leads to death.”
 Proverbs 14:12

 But before we judge, even the “do-gooders” can be susceptible.
-Many turn to “religion” – which is just another dead tree.
+Many turn to “religion.”
 Religion in and of itself, with its “good deeds and religious works,” also leads to empty promises.
+It’s just another dead tree.
 Personal self-fulfillment simply cannot be satisfied with external activities, no matter how noble.
 Without transformation on the inside, these efforts quickly become exhausting.

 What about you?
 What dead wood have you been beating your head against?
 Have you taken a close look at what’s really on the other side?
 I can assure you there are nothing but lies, empty promises, death, and dust.